 The term Ensemble means that there is a group of musicians or singers playing together, this can be a band a string quartet, or an orchestra.

 The term Elegy is referring to a work of music, basically, it means a piece of complaining music.

 The Encore is a variation of the word Ancora, which means more.
 Usually, if the public loved the play they would stand up, applaud, and shout “encore! encore!” which usually got the artists to perform one last song.

 The Exposition is the part of a musical work when the sonata starts.

 The Expressionism is a form of singing or music that is meant to stir up emotions in the audience.

 The Espressivo is an Italian word meaning expressive, you will hear this instruction quite often if you are a singer and it means that you will have to sing more expressively that part of the song.

 The Etude is a French word meaning study, usually, it is referring to a musical work that is meant to improve your skills as a singer or a musician.

 The Falsetto is a type of singing which for males it means that they can hit higher notes, and for females, it means that they can go beyond the normal high notes while singing with their falsetto voice.
-Some people will say that there is no such thing as female falsetto although it has scientifically proven several times that it does in fact exist.
+Some people will say that there is no such thing as female falsetto although it has been scientifically proven several times that it does in fact exist.

-A fanfare is music which comes with some kind of announcement, like when in the old times a king or lord would be presented to the people and there would be a fanfare of trumpets and other musical instruments.
+A fanfare is music that comes with some kind of announcement, like when in the old times a king or lord would be presented to the people and there would be a fanfare of trumpets and other musical instruments.